Locally induced Gaussian processes for large-scale simulation experiments: Introduction

-One framework, developed separately as {\em pseudo-inputs} in machine learning \citep[e.g.,][]{Snelson2006} and {\em predictive processes} in geostatistics \citep[e.g.,][]{Banerjee2008}, offers a low-rank approximation of the covariance matrix.
+One framework, developed separately as {\em pseudo-inputs} in machine learning \citep[e.g.,][]{Snelson2006} and {\em predictive processes} in geostatistics \citep[e.g.,][]{Banerjee2008}, offers a low-rank approximation.
 Together, these two ideas are more recently referred to as {\em inducing point} methods.
 Rather than measuring covariances between all pairs of $N$ training data points directly, a smaller reference set $\bar{\X}_M$ of $M \ll N$ inducing points or ``knots'' is used.
-Woodbury matrix identities make decompositions cubic in $M$, representing potentially dramatic savings.
-Although sensible defaults like space-filling designs work well, optimizing the multitude $M$ and location of knots is fraught with challenges \citep{Garton2020}.
-After a brief review in Section \ref{sec:inducing}, we show how acute the problem is by way of suggesting novel active learning \citep{Cohn1993} alternatives.
+Woodbury matrix identities make decompositions cubic in $M$, a potentially dramatic savings.
+While space-filling work well, optimizing the multitude $M$ and location of knots is fraught with challenges \citep[e.g.,][]{Garton2020}.

-A downside to (space-filling) inducing points is that they sacrifice fidelity, smoothing over short-range dynamics in the response surface in favor of tractability.
-Sometimes this ``bug'' can be spun as a feature when other modeling innovations are deployed to target nuances that would otherwise be missed.
-Examples abound in the geostatistics literature, with linear semi-parametric mean modeling of spatially varying covariates.
-The computer surrogate modeling literature has seen less success with this approach, mostly owing to the lack of such covariates in designed experiments. \cite{kaufman2011efficient} show that combining basis-expanded mean structures with reduced rank covariances, via compactly supported kernels (not inducing points), helps recover a degree of fidelity but leads to only modest computational enhancements.

 One thing that sets surrogate modeling of computer simulations apart from machine learning and geostats applications of GPs -- beside time being of the essence -- is an all-but-total emphasis on prediction and UQ above other inferential tasks.
-This opens up new opportunities for computational and statistical economies by taking a {\em transductive} rather than inductive approach to learning \citep{vapnik2013nature}: let the testing data dictate how training is done.
+This opens up new opportunities for computational and statistical economies by taking a {\em transductive} approach to learning \citep{vapnik2013nature}: let the testing data dictate how training is done.
 Accurate, approximate GP prediction at an input $\x^\star$ can be based on a subset of data nearby $\x^\star$, leading to the so-called local approximate GP \citep[LAGP;][]{Gramacy2015}.
 Small data subsets $n \ll N$ mean faster matrix decomposition, and potential for embarrassingly parallel implementation \citep{gramacy2014massively}, through an infinite divide-and-conquer/partition scheme.